-How common is common law marriage in the Philippines?
+In the Philippines, how common is common law marriage?
 Very common, actually.

 What is not common is the knowledge that certain laws exist to govern and protect individuals in this kind of marriage.
 Many don’t even acknowledge it as such—as a “marriage”—because after all, they do not have the “papers” that say they are legally husband and wife.

 Whether society and culture accept the validity of common law marriage in the Philippines, Articles 147 and 148 of the Family Code recognize this family unit and union.

 Although cohabiting couples do not have similar rights and responsibilities as a lawful married couple, they are still protected by law.
 Once you enter a live-in relationship, it is legally recognized as a common law marriage in the Philippines.

 Cohabiting affects your legal position and you can protect yourself, and your children, should your relationship end or one of you dies.

 How else will you be able to get past bitter confrontations and survive shameless drama about properties and custodial battles, unless you have an idea of what the law dictates?

 Common questions about common law marriage in the Philippines